-The Health and Wellness Specialist is the Library’s expert in wellness resources and initiatives in our community.
+The Health & Wellbeing Specialist is the Library’s expert in wellness resources and initiatives in our community.
 Schedule a one-on-one appointment to get information about a specific health issue, get help to find a healthcare specialist in the area, or find out more about health and wellness resources in the library and the community.

-Jeni Starr is the Library’s Health & Wellness Specialist.
-She holds a Master of Education in Health Education from the University of Texas at Austin and a Bachelor of Arts in Biological Sciences from Mount Holyoke College as well as certification as a Master Certified Health Education Specialist.
-Jeni has been a health educator for over 20 years and has worked in university, government, public school, and nonprofit settings.
-She is passionate about promoting health and wellness practices that meet individual needs and promoting health equity.
-She can help connect you to health and wellness resources in the community.
+Jamie Placht is the Library’s Health & Wellbeing Specialist.
+He holds a Master of Science in Education in Health Education from the University of Kansas and a Bachelor of Science in Exercise Science from the University of Indianapolis as well as a certification as a Health Education Specialist.
+Jamie has worked as a health and wellness educator at both the university and post-secondary levels and has worked as a community engager within the food insecurity and access space.
+Jamie is passionate about promoting collaboration within community health, community-driven health equity, and nutrition education.
+He can help connect you to health and wellness resources within our community.

 When you’re interested in learning more about a health topic there are many sources of information, but they aren’t all accurate.
 Take a look at these resources that are reliable sources of health information.
 Whether you want to learn more about a recent diagnosis, get information about a specific medication, or just want to make some health and wellness changes, they are the perfect place to start.